United States District Court for the District of Colorado

 THE LAWYERS REPRESENTING YOU

-Yes.
-You are represented by lawyers from Boies Schiller Flexner LLP, of New York, NY, and Towards Justice, of Denver, CO.
+The Court-appointed attorneys from Boies Schiller Flexner LLP, of New York, NY, and Towards Justice, of Denver, CO, represent the au pairs in the Class and Collective Actions.
 Together they are “Class Counsel.”
-They are experienced in handling similar cases.
 More information about each law firm, their practices, and their lawyers is available at www.bsfllp.com and www.towardsjustice.org.